kasir-barati/the-pragmatic-programmer/manjaro/ranger/README.md

 # A short brief about ranger

-Ranger is a file manager with emphasis on using key board
+- Ranger is a file manager with emphasis on using keyboard.
+- **Important:** please make sure that you caps lock is not turn on.
+Ranger is case-sensitive

 # Cut a file or director to another place